ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

 .. rubric:: Footnotes

 .. [#ub2204] AMD Instinct MI325X is supported only on Ubuntu 22.04 [GA Kernel 5.15].
+.. [#SLES-OS] SLES 15 SP7 is supported only on AMD Instinct MI210 and MI300X.
 .. [#mi300x] Oracle Linux 8 and 9 are supported only on AMD Instinct MI300X.
 .. [#azurelinux] Azure Linux 3.0 is supported only on AMD Instinct MI300X and AMD Radeon PRO V710.
 .. [#single-node] Debian 12 is supported only on AMD Instinct MI300X for single-node functionality.